Local Purity Distillation in Quantum Systems: Exploring the Complementarity Between Purity and Entanglement: Geometric entanglement and purity-entanglement complementarity

-\textbf{\emph{Geometric entanglement and purity-entanglement complementarity.}} In the following, we will review the main properties of geometric entanglement, an entanglement quantifier which is applicable in both, bipartite and multipartite settings~\cite{PhysRevA.68.042307,Streltsov_2010}.
+In the following, we will review the main properties of geometric entanglement, an entanglement quantifier which is applicable in both, bipartite and multipartite settings~\cite{PhysRevA.68.042307,Streltsov_2010}.
 For a pure $n$-partite state $\psi=\ket{\psi}\!\bra{\psi}$, the multipartite geometric entanglement is defined as~\cite{Shimony1995,PhysRevA.68.042307,HBarnum2001,PhysRevA.65.062312}

 where SEP denotes the set of fully separable states.
 For mixed states, the geometric entanglement is defined as~\cite{PhysRevA.68.042307}

 where the minimum is taken over all pure state decompositions of $\rho$ such that $\sum_{i}p_{i}\psi_{i}=\rho$.
 As has been shown in~\cite{Streltsov_2010}, $E_{g}$ can also be expressed as